UltimateSeatSelectorInc/UltimateSeatSelector/DOCS/PLANNING.md

 ## Sprint 7 Planning April 11, 2023
 - For this sprint, we want to work on improving the user's experience via better experience on mobile, more password functionality, better info pop-ups, as well as more info for tables.
 We also wanted to focus on giving instructors more functionality such as student feedback and a more styled downloadable excel sheet.

+## Sprint 8 Planning April 25, 2023
+- For this final sprint, we are mainly working on sustainability.
+We are going to create some extensive documentation along with cleaning up our code with further comments.
+We will also finish implementing the add instructor functionality and considering whether to keep or get rid of geolocation.
+The goal of this documentation will be to allow the professor to host the website and become the owner of the firebase database.